-- The ‘employee’ employment status offers much more stability.
-It gives the employer much more security in that it can rely on the employee to keep on fulfilling their duties – but in exchange for much more secure employment package for the employee.
+- The ‘employee’ employment status offers much more stability – it gives the employer much more security in that it can rely on the employee to keep on fulfilling their duties – but in exchange for a much more secure employment package for the employee.

 If it’s a short-term project with a clear start and endpoint, then you might find that a freelancer under the ‘self-employed’ employment status is the right choice.

-If the work your business needs doing is an ongoing long-term requirement, then you would probably benefit more from the stability of a permanent employee.
+If the work your business needs to do is an ongoing long-term requirement, then you would probably benefit more from the stability of a permanent employee.